Pet passports – what do I need to take my pet abroad?

 If you decide that it’s better to leave your pet at home, there’s a few options for finding care for them.

-• Friends, family or neighbours might agree to either look after your pet in your home or have your pet stay with them.
-Dogs might be happy to stay with another person, but cats generally prefer to be in their own home.
-If someone is popping in to feed your cat, it’s a good idea to ask them to spend some time socialising with your pet, so your cat doesn’t get lonely.
+Someone you know and trust might agree to either look after your pet in your home or have your pet stay with them.
+Dogs may be happy to stay with another person, but cats generally prefer to be in their own home.

 Will my pet insurance cover boarding for my pet?